Traditional Angling Evolution – A New Type of Retro?

 Compared to modern-day sonar fish detectors, drone and underwater cameras, and bite alarms synced to one’s mobile phone, the fishing of the 1970s, 80s, and 90s was by no means ‘modern’.
 In fact it seems archaic, and laughable that something as simple as a braided hooklink could have been condemned as ‘unsporting’ and ‘untraditional’.

 Yet with modern coarse fishing being progressively more technology-led, the traditionalist’s reaction needs to be bigger.
 One rod is used instead of four, and the twenty-year-old rods that served the traditionalists of the 1970s have become the sixty-year-old rods that serve present day traditionalists.
 It’s a creaking of intent: that our gaze is ever more deeper into the past as we seek to maintain the pure pleasures of angling.

 It’s about freedom – to be different

 It’s not often said, but the ‘rules’ of traditional angling are built on the highly combustible shavings of a bamboo rod mixed with the cravings of a 'golden age' that never happened – at least not as it's imagined today.
 Sounds brutal, but halting one’s sense of nostalgia is as limiting as trying to prevent progress in angling.
-Why should someone in their twenties or thirties be required to dress, tackle up, and act as someone from the 1950s?
+It might be right for me and many of my friends, but why should someone in their twenties or thirties be required to dress, tackle up, and act as someone from the 1950s?
 Rose-tinted re-enactment aside, they should be allowed to feel nostalgic for what happened, and is happening, during their own lifetime.
 I wish I could have said this to my twenty-year-old self.